dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 yet, they can deftly respond to ethical transgressions towards themselves with graceful, agile, creative responses to negative situations.
-A person like this must retain awareness of their environment and capable of vetting those they will work with.
+A person like this must retain awareness of their environment and must be capable of vetting those they will work with.
 They must observe and identify the context in which their actions will be read without utilizing such means as to alter the context.
 At the same time, it is helpful to retain control over the context of such situations, but most of us lack the resources or time to do so.
 Magnanimity is a higher-level virtue, exemplified by threading and layering practice of the other virtues.
 It is cultivated over the course of one's lifetime and sometimes over the course of generations.
 You can read more about [magnanimity](https://en.wikipedia.org/wiki/Magnanimity) on wikipedia.

 <a name="youre-not-born-with-virtue-or-magnanimity" />